DanielKrawisz/Entropy/Physics.md

 $$a(t) = 0$$

 Evidently, if there is no interaction then there is no acceleration, so if we want something interesting to happen, we need more than one body.
+We will do this with an index that represents many bodies.

+$$a_i(t) = \sum_{j : i\neq j}f_{j->i}(x_j(t), v_j(t))$$

+Where $f_{j->i}$ is the acceleration caused by body $j$ on body $i$.

+### Inertia and Newton's First Law

+Motion at constant velocity is called *inertial motion* and the perspective of someone whose motion is inertial is an *inertial reference frame*.
+It is getting ahead of ourselves to introduce the concept of inertia, which was defined by Newton as "a power of resisting by which every body, as much as in it lies, endeavours to persevere in its present state, whether it be of rest or of moving uniformly forward in a right line".
+This principle is often conflated with Newton's first law, but it is not quite the same thing.
+Newton's first law says "every object perseveres in its state of rest, or of uniform motion in a right line, unless it is compelled to change that state by forces impressed thereon".
+The first law does not say that a body resists change.
+If no external force is acting on it, then there would be nothing for it to resist.

+The first law is much closer to what has been discused in the previous section, except that we don't even know what a force is yet.
+The first law establishes that the natural motion of an isolated body is constant velocity.
+The principle of inertia says that if there is some kind of outside influence, the body will resist that influence.
+The principle of inertia is much more like Newton's second law, which establishes the nature of that resistance as the mass of the object.

+Why do physicists today still say "inertia" instead of "mass"?
+There is no need in modern physics for a concept of inertia but it is still part of the jargon.
+The word *inertia* should be read as referring to motion at constant velocity but having no particular meaning other than that.
+An inertial body is not moving at constant velocity because it is resisting something or because it has a power of resisting an external force.

 ### Principle of Relativity

+There is a very natural explanation for inertial motion and there is no need to introduce any concept of inertia or force other than because of the way that physicists refer to motion at constant velocity.
+The explanation is the symmetries of space and time.

+The first of these is translation invariance.
+This means that there is no special point in space.
+We could look at our current position or someone else as being the center of the universe and no experiment would establish either viewpoint as more correct than another.
+An isolated body, therefore, could not pick out some external point to accelerate towards.

+The second is rotational invariance.
+If the universe is invariant under rotations, then an isolated body could not pick out any special direction to accelerate, other than the direction it is already moving.
+If the universe is invariant under rotations about *any* point, then translation invariance is a consequence of rotation invariance because we can construct any translation from a product of two rotations about different points.

-The principle of relativity states that there is no such thing as an absolute velocity in physics, only relative velocities.
-Galileo discovered it and used it to argue that the Earth could orbit the Sun without producing any obvious effects in the direction of the Earth's motion, such a wind tearing away the atmosphere.
+The third symmetry is one that mixes space and time and is implied by *principle of relativity*, which states that there is no special inertial reference frame.
+Galileo proposed the principle of relativity and used it to argue that the Earth could orbit the Sun without producing any obvious effects in the direction of the Earth's motion, such a wind tearing away the atmosphere.
 If the principle of relativity is true, two observers who passed each other at constant velocity could both imagine that they are standing still and that the other observer is moving.

+If no inertial reference frame is special, then an isolated body does not even know its own direction of motion.
+From its own perspective, it is standing still.
+Thus, an isolated body could not pick out any direction in which to accelerate.
+The principle of relativity implies translation invariance.

-Mathematically, the principle of relativity could be expressed as
+Mathematically, the principle of relativity would be expressed by a transformation of space over time to take the perspective of someone moving at velocity $\bar{v}$ from our perspective.
+In the new perspective, this velocity would be zero.

-$$f(x(t), v(t)) = f(x(t) + \bar{v} t, v(t) + \bar{v})$$

-There are two versions of the principle of relativity: Galilean relativity and Einsteinian special relativity.
-Einstein's general relativity includes the special theeory, but it also says that the laws of physics are the same in accelerated reference frames as well.
-Often, pre-Einsteinian physics is called *nonrelativistic*, which is inaccurate.

-The principle of relativity is made concrete with some transformation that explains how to look at the world from the perspective of any inertial observer.
-If the principle of relativity is true, then this transformation will leave the laws of physics unchanged.
-In Galilean relativity, this is called the Galilean transform.
-In Einstein's special relativity, it is called the Lorentz transform.
-The Galilean transform is simply the addition of a velocity to everything.

-$$\bar{x}(t) = x(t) + v t$$
+Later, Einstein proposed a different principle of relativity which proposes that the speed of light is special but other velocities are not.
+This version of relativity allows for any inertial reference frame to be mapped onto any other as long as it is slower than the speed of light, but it also changes the observer's perception of time and distance.

+## Conservation of Momentum

 ### Linear Momentum